begimai/sentiment-analysis-web-app/README.md

-# Sentiment Analysis Web App
+## Sentiment and Emotion Analysis Web App

-## Overview
-This is a web application built with Flask for sentiment analysis of text data.
-It uses a Hugging Face sentiment analysis model to analyze both single and bulk texts.
-Results are visualized using Matplotlib.
+This web application analyzes emotions in conversational text using a pre-trained emotion classification model.
+Built with Flask and the Transformers library, the app allows users to input multiple lines of text and visualize the emotional responses throughout the conversation.

 ## Features
-- Analyze sentiment of individual texts
+- **Emotion Prediction**: Classifies emotions from user-provided text based on the GoEmotions dataset.
-- Analyze sentiment of multiple texts (bulk analysis)
+- **Bulk Analysis**: Allows analysis of multiple lines of text simultaneously.
-- Visualization of sentiment distribution
+- **Visualization**: Displays a plot of emotions over the course of the conversation.
+- **User-Friendly Interface**: Simple and intuitive web interface for input and results.

 ## Getting Started

 ### Prerequisites
-- Python 3.x
+- Python
 - Flask
+- PyTorch
-- Transformers (Hugging Face)
+- Transformers
 - Matplotlib
-- Seaborn
 - Pandas
+- HTML/CSS

 ### Installation
 1. Clone the repository: